TeamPlantTheSeed/memoryApp/README.md

 #
 # Plant The Seed

 The Ultimate Memory Learning Tool - now you can commit anything from short term to long term memory with the scientifically proven methods of repetition and retention.
-The App will allow you to create flash cards and send you notifications in a very  specific amount of time to make it as a game giving you feeling that you are growing up a flower from a seed to a blossom.
+The App will allow you to create flash cards and send you notifications in very specific intervals, making it a game by giving you the feeling that you are growing a flower from a seed to a blossom.

 #### *Check it out on Heroku* :  https://planttheseed.herokuapp.com/